 -Published article for the Illinois Chapter of the American Academy of Pediatricians’ ICAAP-lets newsletter which reaches over 2,000 pediatricians.

+- (2006) Child Care Provider/Parent Outreach KID continued reaching out to communities throughout Chicago by translating its Stroller Safety brochure into Spanish.
 KID conducted a workshop for childcare providers in Waukegan Illinois, participated in a Back to School Fair at the Chicago Children’s Museum and an Employee Health Fair for Marriott Hotels.

 - (2005) Safe from the Start Kick-Off Safe from the Start launched with an ambitious outreach drive to a wide array of over fifty organizations including pediatricians, community centers, childcare providers and parents.
 Later that year, SFTS released a short looping DVD for education of parents and caregivers in health care waiting rooms, childcare facilities and other targeted services.
 KID has distributed over 100 copies of SFTS to be used for parent education and childcare provider training facilities across the country.